 This courses introduces the co-operative as a flexible model for creating community-owned institutions.
 Students examine various types of co-operatives (worker, consumer, credit, and housing), start-up issues (membership requirements, legal structure, tax and security issues), and ongoing management issues (capitalization, demutualization and consolidation).
 Lessons are drawn from case studies of effective co-operative business development.
+This course is open to students entering the CED program in 2010 and later years.

 CED 652 Community Building and Organizing (3 credits) Community economic development often requires an understanding of community organizing to successfully involve the community in the development process.
 This course acquaints participants with different models of community organizing.
 It also trains participants in specific organizing skills that can be used in their work as CED practitioners, including negotiation techniques.
+This course is open to students entering the CED program in 2010 and later years.